octobercms/docs/cms-ajax.md

 #### How AJAX requests work

 A page can issue an AJAX request with the data attributes or with JavaScript.
-Each requests invokes an *event handler* on the server and can update page elements using Partials.
+Each request invokes an *event handler* on the server and can update page elements using Partials.
 AJAX requests work best with forms, since the form data is automatically sent to the server.

 The AJAX request workflow: